Morisset/PyNeb_devel/pyneb/README.rst

 PyNeb also incorporates emissivity tables or emissivities fits of recombination lines.
 The interpolated emissivities can be used by any of the modules that rely on the n-level line emissivities to carry out the actions listed above.

+PyNeb uses part of Chiantipy:

+Utility functions, many for reading the CHIANTI database files.

+Copyright 2009, 2010 Kenneth P. Dere

+This software is distributed under the terms of the GNU General Public License that is found in the LICENSE file

+and

+FortranFormat

+Written by Konrad Hinsen <hinsen@cnrs-orleans.fr>
+With contributions from Andreas Prlic <andreas@came.sbg.ac.at>
+last revision: 2006-6-23